Forest Oil names new CEO, raises sales volume outlook

-(Reuters) - Forest Oil Corp FST.N named long-time board member Patrick McDonald as chief executive and raised its sales volume outlook for the second half of the year.
+Sept 12 (Reuters) - Forest Oil Corp named long-time board member Patrick McDonald as chief executive and raised its sales volume outlook for the second half of the year.

 McDonald, who has been a director at the oil and natural gas company since 2004, has been serving as interim CEO since June 21.